sommedosa/02-Processing-and-Output/README.md

   * Correct syntax errors
   * Test the program
   * Correct logic errors
-Algorithm: set of well-defined logical steps that must be taken to perform a task

 ## Pseudocode: fake code
 * Informal language that has no syntax rule